Chiang Mai budget: we tell you everything about our budget to live in northern Thailand. Assessment after 5 months in digital nomad mode.

 - A few words of Thai for travelling

 - Where to go in Thailand?
 Our tour ideas

 - Our essential to prepare your trip to Thailand

 Map of our trips to Thailand

 We spent nearly 8 months in Thailand but we are still far from having seen everything! :) In the map below you will find all our articles about the regions we have been to.
-This map will be updated as we travel further.
+This map will be updated as we explore further.

-Here is the map with all our "Thailand" blog posts:
+Here is the map with all our Thailand blog posts:

 Our travel budget in Thailand